winglang/wing/docs/docs/01-start-here/05-aws.md

 the box.
 In addition, we are planning support for other provisioning engines such as AWS CloudFormation and Kubernetes.

-Click :thumbsup: on the relevant issue and tell us what you think.
+Click 👍 on the relevant issue and tell us what you think.

 :::